ichiran8/RISC-V-Multicore-Superscalar/README.md

+**DISCLAIMER** For any ECE Purdue student, do not even think about attempting this design for a computer architecture class or referencing it.
+It will be very obvious when your design choices are tailored as the following.
+This design is pretty out of scope for the course and you will not have the time to implement this given the course structure!
 The following design is a RISC-V Central Processing Unit (CPU) with Dual-Core design for multithreading performance.

 1) Cache coherence is maintained with the MSI Cache Coherence Protocol